timberland-sig/rh-linux-poc/README.md

 ### To restart the `host-vm` after `shutdown -h`

-For subsequent booting of the `host-vm` the NBFT/ACPI table should not need to be programmed by running `startup.nsh` again.
+For subsequent booting of the `host-vm` the NBFT/ACPI table should not need to be programmed by running `make setup` again.
 To boot the `host-vm` after shutdown run `make start-remote`.
 Connect to the `host-vm` console and immediately press the ESC button to stop the countdown.
 In case of boot issues (e.g. the remote drive not showing in the Boot manager),